top of page

-Does Your Marriage Need Restoration?
+Does Your Relationship Need Couple Counseling?

 The average couple waits an average of 6.5 years after they first notice cracks in their relationship to seek couple counseling.
 By then, negative patterns of behavior, belief, and emotional reactivity have had a chance to become entrenched.
 These negative patterns are the real enemy.
-Before you know what happened, you are caught up in a pattern of strident pursuing and avoidant withdrawing, attacking, defending, and counter-attacking until someone leaves.
+Before you know what happened, you get caught up in a pattern of strident pursuing and avoidant withdrawing, attacking, defending, and counter-attacking until someone leaves.
 Both of you are left feeling confused and hurt.

 Marriage And Unicorns